What the hypothesis of an effective market is talking about and what it is not talking about.

 Markets cannot be truly effective due to the irrational behavior of market participants driven by their own biases.

-Researchers have really discovered a numberconstant behavioral errors, and I believe it is likely that, to one degree or another, in the medium term, they systematically affect asset prices.
-However, the question here is whether they are related to the case under consideration - the alleged effect of changes in the rate of issue of coins on the price of an asset - and how much this alleged irrational behavior can really affect the price formation of a highly liquid 150 billionth asset.
-You can say: “But there is a prejudice among bitcoiners that promotes an increase in asset prices with a sharp decrease in the output rate, even if this information has long been known to everyone.”
-If you can prove in the style of Kahneman and Tversky that such a universal human perception is that affects asset pricing and contradicts the prevailing market models, then you will not only win the argument, but you can also safely claim the Nobel Prize.
-In this situation, I would once again refer you to the hypothesis of Luo adaptive markets.
+The researchers actually found a numberpersistent behavioral errors, and I think it is likely that they systematically affect asset prices to varying degrees over the medium term.
+However, the question here is whether they are relevant to the case at hand - the supposed impact of changing the rate of coin issuance on the price of the asset - and how much this supposed irrational behavior can actually affect the price formation of a highly liquid $150 billion asset.
+You might say: “But there is a common bias among Bitcoiners that encourages asset prices to rise when the rate of issuance drops sharply, even if this information has long been known to everyone.”
+If you can prove, in the style of Kahneman and Tversky, that this is a universal human perception that influences asset pricing and contradicts dominant market models, then you will not only win the argument, but you will also be in contention for the Nobel Prize.
+In this situation, I would once again refer you to Law's hypothesis of adaptive markets.

 The Bitcoin market cannot be effective, because this asset has no fundamental factors affecting price formation.